basedbid-public/basedbid-public/JUDGING.md

 ## What this repo does not demonstrate

-This repository does not include the complete production protocol implementation.
+This repository does not include the complete production protocol implementation, even though boards, pools, token launches, and OpenBid support are live on mainnet.

 It does not demonstrate: